marcelkunze/trackml/README.md

     ./eval 21001
     ./tracker 21001

 Processing is generally done in a container environment using a 50 events data set (training_000021450_000021499).
-The model can be tested by running it in a docker container:
+The model can be tested by running it in a docker container using the CodaLab framework (Works w/o dependencies to external packages):

     ./rundocker.sh